PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

 #### Hannah
  - Found quad maps for localities of specimens.
 Have completed 1,065 out of 2,430.
  - Filled in any missing or questionable data for taxonomy.
-Have completed 225 out of 285.
+Have completed 285 taxa.

 #### Lucius